Dan Desdunes: Comité des Citoyens

-Early career in New Orleans
+Early career

 In the early 1890s, Desdunes was performing regularly with cornetist Sylvester Coustaut.
 Desdunes played violin and baritone horn for the band he co-led, known as the Coustaut-Desdunes Band.
 Also in the band were violinist O'Neill Levasseur and George Filhe.
 The band focused on quadrilles and schottishes.
 Later in the decade, Desdunes joined the fraternal organization the Société des Jeunes Amis, with Philip Nickerson, the son of Professor William Nickerson; and also the Onward Brass Band.
 He also performed with traveling minstrel shows as early as 1894.

 In the late 1890s Desdunes was performing with P. G. Lowery in the P. T. Wright-led Nashville Students.
 By the spring of 1897, Desdunes was the leader of the orchestra within the group, while Lowery led the band.
 Harry Gilliam was the stage manager, and in January 1898, the six soloists were: J. A. Stewart (tuba), M. McQuitty (baritone), E. O. Green (slide trombone), Desdunes (alto), L. E. Gideon (cornet), and Lowery (cornet).
 The rest of the band were F. C. Richardson (clarionet), Harry Gilliam (1st alto), Ed McGruder (2nd trombone), A. P. Harris (bass drum), Gorden and C. Collins (snare drum).

 Oliver Scott's Refined Negro Minstrels representing the pick of the entire minstrel world.

 In autumn 1898, cornetist Harry Prampin replaced Lowery as the head of the band, and Prampin's wife, Laura, joined as a trap drummer.
 Also, Desdunes occasionally played second trombone in the band under Prampin, while his orchestra's repertoire included overtures from the operas Raymond and Lucrezia Borgia.
 Other significant musicians joined the band over the following few years, including cornetist Frank Clermont, M. F. Watts and Cecil Smith Watts.

 The Nashville singers toured nationally, from Maine to California, and Desdunes' role included a noted arrangement of music to go with the work of group comedians Harris and S. H. Dudley.
 He also performed as first alto in 1898, with many of the same performers, in a group called Fred W. Simpson's Oliver Scott Refined Negro Minstrals, with Harry Prampin (director and soloist), Lash Gideon (solo cornet), George Bryant (first cornet), Ed Rouseve (clarionet), M. T. Watts (second alto), Edward O Green (trombone soloist), Tom Myers (second trombone), M. M. McQuitty (baritone soloist), John Stewart (tuba soloist), S. H. Dudley (snare drum), and A. P. Harris (bass drum).